helfer/apollo-link-optimistic/README.md

 An Apollo Link that immediately returns an optimistic response provided in the context of the request, before returning the server response(s).

+This link is useful if you're using Apollo Link without Apollo Client.
+If you're using Apollo Client, you can use Apollo Client's built-in optimistic responses.

 ### Install

 ```sh